 About the Pilot

 Christophe Huchet was the official pilot of the Smart ArM team for the CYBATHLON 2020 Global Edition.
 He was born with an agenesis of the right arm including the elbow.
 While studying business, he began a career as a swimmer.
-Many times French Champion of 100-meter breaststroke races, in the handisport section, it is however in the valid section that he is the happiest to make finals and podiums.
+Many times, French Champion of 100-meter breaststroke races, in the handisport section, it is however in the valid section that he is the happiest to make finals and podiums.
 He also obtained to have the FFN rules modified, which regularly disqualified him for not touching the wall with both hands!
 Over the last 20 years, Christophe has created several restaurants in Paris, that he recently sold in order to resume his studies and become a certified coach.
 His goal is to guide the managers of small and medium-sized companies, as well as he had been guided as a company manager himself.
-His participation at the CYBATHLON 2020 Global Edition was for him a new adventure that provided him a rich and intense year.
+His participation since 2020 in the different CYBATHLON events has been a new adventure that provided him with a rich and intense year.

 About the Device

-The goal of SAM is to draw specific attention on the complex case of the “above-the-elbow” amputation level and its particularities.
-Indeed, transhumeral or congenital amputees who need elbow prostheses have to deal with the complex control of at least two active joints (on which little research is conducted) in addition to the hand control.
-SAM also wants to promote the possibilities offered by non-invasive approaches, in reaction to the recent trends on invasive and surgical techniques (implanted electrodes, muscle reinnervation, etc.).
+The goal of SAM is to draw specific attention to the complex case of the “above-the-elbow” amputation level and its particularities.
+Indeed, transhumeral or congenital amputees who need elbow prostheses have to deal with the complex control of at least two active joints (on which little research is conducted) in addition to hand control.
+SAM also wants to promote the possibilities offered by non-invasive approaches, in reaction to the recent trends in invasive and surgical techniques (implanted electrodes, muscle reinnervation, etc.).

-These control modes can be coupled together (some joints being controlled by one mode, while some other by the other mode) to enhance the dexterity of its wearer.
+These control modes can be coupled together (some joints being controlled by one mode, while some others by the other mode) to enhance the dexterity of its wearer.